bk/wmk-docs/content/shortcodes.md

   resize operation are only performed once.
 The source `path` is taken to be relative to the `WEBROOT`, i.e. the project `htdocs` directory.

-- `template`: The first argument (`template`) is either the filename of a Mako template or literal Mako source code.
-The heuristic used to distinguish between these two cases is simply that filenames are assumed never to contain whitespace while Mako source code always does.
+- `template`: The first argument (`template`) is either the filename of a template or literal template source code.
+The heuristic used to distinguish between these two cases is simply that filenames are assumed never to contain whitespace while source code always does.
 In either case, the template is called and its output inserted into the content document.
+The boolean argument `is_jinja` (default False) can be used to indicate that the given template source code is to be handled by Jinja2; otherwise Mako is assumed.
-Any additional arguments are passed directly on to the template (which will also see the normal Mako context for the shortcode itself).
+  For template files, however, the currently active engine as determined by the value of the `jinja2_templates` is always used, regardless of the `is_jinja` parameter.
+Any additional arguments are passed directly on to the template (which will also see the normal template context for the shortcode itself).

 - `twitter`: A tweet.
 Takes a `tweet_id`, which may be a Twitter status URL or the last part (i.e. the actual ID) of the URL.

+- `var`: The value of a variable, e.g. `"page.title"` or `"site.description"`.
+  One required argument: `varname`.
+Optional argument: `default` (which defaults to the empty string), indicating what to show if the variable is not available.

 - `vimeo`: A Vimeo video.
 One required argument: `id`.
 Optional arguments:
   `css_class`, `autoplay`, `dnt` (do not track), `muted`, `title`.